autotyp/autotyp-data/readme.md

 Please make sure to always include the correct database version number and DOI with your citation.
-We use Zenodo to archive database releases which ensures that results can always be reproduced.
+We use Zenodo to archive database releases which ensures that the results can always be reproduced.
+Please take extra care when citing unreleased versions (e.g. a github revision) as these are not guaranteed to be archived.
+We recommend only using released database versions for publications.

 ---